hack-fan/skadi/README.md

 All agent must check job every minute, if an agent has not checked job in `3 minute`, it's status would be tagged as `offline`.
 All queuing job for this agent would be tagged as `expired`.

+### Event

+There are several kinds of events, you must handle them.

+* EventMessage
+* EventJobStatus

+They will publish to a queue in redis.